shackbarth/xtuple/docs/UBUNTU_SETUP.md

 #Optimizing your virtual machine

 Below are _optional_ instructions to optimize the VM for actually doing development.
 Yes, we could have made a VM that has all this for you, but this is much more fun.
 Plus you can pick and choose what you want and you'll know what you have when you're done.

-First you'll want to set up quick access to the terminal.
-Click on the Dash Home icon in the upper left.
-Search for "Terminal" and drag the terminal icon to the left launch bar.
-Click it to open the terminal.

 ##Update Ubuntu